 Eugene Cernan was the last man to walk on the moon.
 He visited the moon's neighborhood twice, aboard Apollo 10 and Apollo 17, and also did a challenging spacewalk aboard Gemini 9.

 While he chose not to fly in the shuttle program, Cernan remained involved in space as a motivational speaker and sometime television commentator who worked on ABC broadcasts about the space shuttle.
-He continues to make public appearances to this day.
+He died on January 16, 2017.

 From sea cresting to moon cresting